 Athletes who persevere through the trials of constant training and develop a strong character gain a legitimate hope of fulfilling their goals.
 They will reach their personal best, and aim to be the best in the field.

-Professing Christians must also be willing to put in the work, persevering not only through suffering, but through all the times they don’t feel like it, aren’t in the mood to be challenged or stretched, when they’d really rather be doing something else than being in training.
+Professing Christians must also be willing to put in the work, persevering not only through suffering, but through all the times they don’t feel like it, aren’t in the mood to be challenged or stretched, or when they’d really rather be doing something else than being in training.

 If I profess to belong to Jesus, I must realize that my strength comes from Him, and He will bring me through.
 My character will come from knowing pain, physical and emotional injury, and exhaustion.
 The crucial thing will be learning to know God on a deeper level in the pain.
 That knowing will come through willingness to accept correction, learn from His Word, and follow it.
 My hope will increase as I experience God in my healing, and trust Him to guide my rehabilitation.

 Then, I will be truly able to “run in such a way as to get the prize.”
-(1 Cor. (:24) I haven’t got there yet, but I’m still training, still learning, still pressing forward, and still looking forward to the ultimate prize!
+(1 Cor. (:24) I haven’t got there yet, but I’m still in training, still learning, still pressing forward, and still looking forward to the ultimate prize!

 Not that I have already obtained all this, or have already arrived at my goal, but I press on to take hold of that for which Christ Jesus took hold of me.
 Brothers and sisters, I do not consider myself yet to have taken hold of it.
 But one thing I do: Forgetting what is behind and straining toward what is ahead, I press on toward the goal to win the prize for which God has called me heavenward in Christ Jesus.
 (Phil.
 3:12-14)